mediv0/vod-live-stream-ffmpeg-example/README.md

 you need ffmpeg installed on your pc

-this is a very naive implementation just to show you how you can implement your vod/streaming service
+this is a very naive implementation just to show you how you can implement your own vod/streaming service